Ferada/crypto-install/README.md

 Currently working simultaneously on the English and German version.
 Patches welcome.

+To run with a different language set, use:

+    TEXTDOMAINDIR=locale LANGUAGE=de_DE ./crypto-install

+(I would really like to if that environment variable is okay to use here!)

+**TODO**: If the application is installed, you should only have to set the `LANGUAGE` environment variable instead, as the default locale directory will be set during the installation (to `prefix/share/locale` probably).

 To start off with a new translation, use:

     cd po